 Minimalist and Frugal, Is There Really Much of a Difference?

-Minimalism and frugality are two concepts that have gained immense popularity in recent years.
-Both offer compelling ways to live simpler and more intentional lives.
+Minimalism and frugality have gained immense popularity in recent years.
+Both offer compelling ways to live more straightforward and intentional lives.

 While they share some similarities, they also have distinct approaches to achieving their goals.